Surging COVID cases, 'jingle jabs' make for somber Christmas

 Gov. Arthur Yap of hard-hit Bohol province, where more than 100 people died in the typhoon and about 150,000 houses were damaged or destroyed, asked foreign aid agencies to help provide temporary shelters and water-filtration systems to supplement Philippine government aid.

 “There is overwhelming fear.
 There are no gifts, there were no Christmas Eve dinners.
-There is none of that today,” Yap told The Associated Press.
+There is none of that today,” Yap said.

 Yap said he was happy that many Filipinos could celebrate Christmas more safely after COVID-19 cases dropped, but he pleaded: “Please don’t forget us.”